DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-15-spring-cloud-wonders.md

 ## Overview

+My post on [Spring Boot]({{site.url}}/post/spring-boot-wonders) is the most popular article on this blog.
+So I decided to write more about Spring.
+This post details some additional aspects of Spring from perspective of creating Cloud Native applications.

+I used the following resources to write this article.

-Excellent book.
-Highly Recommended.
+- Cloud Native Java Book - Highly Recommended.
+- PluralSight Course for Spring Cloud
+- Cloud Foundry Documentation
+- Spring Documentation

 I predominantly use Spring Boot for my projects.
 Thus, where possible, I've only added Spring Boot way of configuration.

-Also, I have added topics/items I find interesting from excellent Spring and Cloud-Foundry documentation, which are not discussed in the book.

-You might also enjoy 'Spring Boot Wonders'.

 ## Table of contents